 The exchange reserve has been created in accordance with the directives of the Central Bank of Oman via circular FM 11 ("the Circular") dated 31 March 2003 in respect of un-hedged long-term foreign currency loans.
 In accordance with the requirements of the Circular, 20% exchange reserve shall be created against any foreign currency borrowings which exceeds 40% of the net worth as per the previous financial year audited financial statements.
 10% of this exchange reserve shall be created at the end of the year of the borrowing and 2.5% in each subsequent years.
 This reserve is not available for distribution.
-As the foreign currency loan is higher than 40%, the Company has transferred RO 3,616,822 from retained earnings to exchange reserve.
-(2020: 523,316 transferred to retained earnings from exchange reserve)
+As the company has repaid major portion of the outstanding foreign currency loan during the year an amount of RO 2,980,708 has been transferred back to retained earnings (2021: RO 3,616,822 transferred from retained earnings to exchange reserve)